matplotlib/matplotblog/content/posts/GSoC_2021_Quarter/index.md

 Matplotlib doesn't ship [CJK](https://en.wikipedia.org/wiki/List_of_CJK_fonts) (Chinese Japanese Korean) fonts, which ideally contains these Chinese glyphs.
 It does try to cover most grounds with the [default font](https://matplotlib.org/stable/users/dflt_style_changes.html#normal-text) it ships with, however.

 So if you don't have a font to render your Chinese characters, go ahead and install one!
-Matplotlib will find your installed fonts.
+Matplotlib will find your installed fonts (after rebuilding the cache, that is).
 ### Parse the fonts
 This is where things get interesting, and what my [previous writeup](https://matplotlib.org/matplotblog/posts/gsoc_2021_prequarter/) was all about..